 - Phishing or Spear Phishing: emails use social engineering tactics to trick victims into downloading and opening infected attachments.

-- Self-Propagation: ransomware that spreads across a computer network, infecting any computers, servers, or devices on the network.
+- Self-Propagation: Ransomware that spreads across a computer network, infecting any computers, servers, or devices on the network.

-- Traffic Distribution System: redirects website traffic to a website that hosts an exploit kit and then installs the ransomware with drive-by-download malware.
+- Traffic Distribution System: redirects website traffic to a website that hosts an exploit kit and installs the ransomware with drive-by-download malware.